Khalil al-Wazir: Early life

-Khalil al-Wazir was born in 1935 to Muslim parents in the city of Ramla, Palestine, then under British Mandatory rule.
+Khalil al-Wazir was born in 1935 to Sunni Muslim parents in the city of Ramla, Palestine, then under British Mandatory rule.
 His father, Ibrahim al-Wazir, worked as a grocer in the city.
 Al-Wazir and his family were expelled in July 1948, along with another 50,000–70,000 Palestinians from Lydda and Ramla, following Israel's capture of the area during the 1948 Arab-Israeli War.
 They settled in the Bureij refugee camp in the Gaza Strip, where al-Wazir attended a secondary school run by UNRWA.
 While in high school, he began organizing a small group of fedayeen to harass Israelis at military posts near the Gaza Strip and the Sinai Peninsula.

 In 1954 he came into contact with Yasser Arafat in Gaza; al-Wazir would become Arafat's right-hand man later in his life.
 During his time in Gaza, al-Wazir became a member of the Egyptian Muslim Brotherhood, and was briefly imprisoned for his membership with the organization, as it was prohibited in Egypt.
-In 1956, a few months after his release from prison, he received military training in Cairo.
+In 1956, a few months after his release from prison, he received military training in Cairo, Egypt.
 He also studied architectural engineering at the University of Alexandria, but he did not graduate.
 Al-Wazir was detained once again in 1957 for leading raids against Israel and was exiled to Saudi Arabia, finding work as a schoolteacher.
 He continued to teach after moving to Kuwait in 1959.